MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

     Later, you will use the files ending in **.json** and **.jpg** to train your second model _with_ labels.
 The **.json** files contain label information.
 To train with labels, you need to have the label information files in your blob storage container alongside the forms.

 2. Return to the Azure portal at [https://portal.azure.com](https://portal.azure.com).

 3. View the **Resource group** in which you created the Form Recognizer resource previously.

 4. On the **Overview** page for your resource group, note the **Subscription ID** and **Location**.
 You will need these values, along with the name of the resource group in subsequent steps.

 5. In Visual Studio Code, in the **21-custom-form** folder, select **setup.cmd**.
-You will use this batch script to run the Azure command line interface (CLI) commands required to create the Azure resources you need.
+You will use this batch script to run the Azure command line interface (CLI) commands required to create the other Azure resources you need.

 6. Right-click the the **21-custom-form** folder and select **Open in Integrated Terminal**.

 7. In the terminal pane, enter the following command to establish an authenticated connection to your Azure subscription.

 ```